Date

 Before you even discuss your project, the first step is to confirm that any potential contractor is properly licensed, bonded, and insured.
 This isn’t just a formality; it’s your primary protection.
 A valid license proves they meet state and local requirements to perform the work.
 Full liability insurance and workers’ compensation coverage protect you from being held responsible for accidents or property damage that might occur on site.
 Don’t just take their word for it.
 Ask to see copies of their certificates and verify that they are current.
 This simple check ensures you’re working with a legitimate professional who takes their business and your safety seriously.

-Look for Experience with Your Specific Roof Type
+Do They Have Experience with Your Roof Type?

 Commercial and residential roofing are entirely different fields.
 They involve different materials, installation techniques, and building codes.
 That’s why it’s critical to hire a contractor with specific experience in commercial roofing.
 Ask about their experience with your particular roofing system, whether it’s a flat roof with a single-ply membrane like Duro-Last or a sloped metal roof.
 A contractor who primarily works on houses may not have the specialized skills to properly diagnose and repair issues on a large commercial building.
 Look through their portfolio for projects similar to yours and ask for references from other local business owners.